Adult contemporary music

-Adult contemporary music (AC) is a form of radio-played popular music, ranging from 1960s vocal and 1970s soft rock music to predominantly ballad-heavy music of the present day, with varying degrees of easy listening, pop, soul, R&B, quiet storm and rock influence.
+Adult contemporary music (AC) is a form of radio-played popular music, ranging from 1960s vocal and 1970s soft rock music to predominantly ballad-heavy music of the 1980s to the present day, with varying degrees of easy listening, pop, soul, R&B, quiet storm and rock influence.
 Adult contemporary is generally a continuation of the easy listening and soft rock style that became popular in the 1960s and 1970s with some adjustments that reflect the evolution of pop/rock music.

 Adult contemporary tends to have lush, soothing and highly polished qualities where emphasis on melody and harmonies is accentuated.
-It is usually melodic enough to get a listener's attention, and is inoffensive and pleasurable enough to work well as background music.
+It is usually melodic enough to get a listener's attention, abstains from profanity or complex lyricism, and is most commonly used as background music in heavily frequented family areas such as supermarkets, shopping malls, convention centers, or restaurants.
 Like most of pop music, its songs tend to be written in a basic format employing a verse–chorus structure.
-The format is heavy on romantic sentimental ballads which mostly use acoustic instruments (though bass guitar is usually used) such as acoustic guitars, pianos, saxophones, and sometimes an orchestral set.
-The electric guitars are normally faint and high-pitched.
-However, recent adult contemporary music may feature synthesizers (and other electronics, such as drum machines).
+The format is heavy on romantic sentimental ballads which use acoustic instruments such as pianos, saxophones, and sometimes an orchestral set.
+However, electric guitars and bass are also usually used, with the electric guitar sound relatively faint and high-pitched.
+Additionally, post-80s adult contemporary music may feature synthesizers (and other electronics, such as drum machines).

-An AC radio station may play mainstream music, but it usually excludes hip-hop and some forms of dance-pop and teen pop, as these are less popular among adults, the target demographic.
+An AC radio station may play mainstream music, but it usually excludes hip hop, house/techno or heavy metal music and some forms of dance-pop, teen pop, and electronic dance music as these are less popular among adults, the target demographic.
 AC radio often targets the 25–44 age group, the demographic that has received the most attention from advertisers since the 1960s.
-A common practice in recent years of adult contemporary stations is to play less newer music and more hits of the past.
+A common practice in recent years of adult contemporary stations is to play less newer music and more hits of the past, even some songs that never even charted the AC charts.
 This de-emphasis on new songs slows the progression of the AC chart.

-Over the years, AC has spawned subgenres including "hot AC" (also known as "modern AC"), "soft AC" (also known as "lite AC"), "urban AC" (a softer type of urban contemporary music), "rhythmic AC" (a softer type of rhythmic contemporary), and "Christian AC" (a softer type of contemporary Christian music).
+Over the years, AC has spawned subgenres including "hot AC" (or "modern AC"), "soft AC" (also known as "lite AC"), "urban AC" (a softer type of urban contemporary music), "rhythmic AC" (a softer type of rhythmic contemporary), and "Christian AC" (a softer type of contemporary Christian music).
 Some stations play only "hot AC", "soft AC", or only one of the variety of subgenres.
 Therefore, it is not usually considered a specific genre of music; it is merely an assemblage of selected songs from artists of many different genres.